 - Keep SOMAVERT inside the vial or the syringe until you are ready to inject it.

-- You must inject the mixed SOMAVERT within 6 hours after you mix it.
+- You must use the mixed SOMAVERT within 6 hours after you mix it.

 - If you have not used the mixed SOMAVERT within 6 hours, throw the SOMAVERT away.

 Keep SOMAVERT and all medicines out of the reach of children.

 General Information about the safe and effective us e of SOMAVERT.

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use SOMAVERT for a condition for which it was not prescribed.
 Do not give SOMAVERT to other people, even if they have the same symptoms that you have.
 It may harm them.

 This Patient Information summarizes the most important information about SOMAVERT.
 If you would like more information, talk with your healthcare provider.
 You can ask your pharmacist or healthcare provider for information about SOMAVERT that is written for health professionals.